MicrosoftDocs/azure-docs-powershell/azps-9.2.0/Az.Monitor/Add-AzWebtestAlertRule.md

 Adds or updates a classic webtest alert rule (already retired on public cloud).
 To create a new webtest alert rule, use the [Add-AzMetricAlertRuleV2](./Add-AzMetricAlertRuleV2.md) cmdlet, passing a criteria object for webtest (created via the [New-AzMetricAlertRuleV2Criteria](./New-AzMetricAlertRuleV2Criteria.md) cmdlet with a "-WebTest" criteria type).

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.monitor/add-azwebtestalertrule) for up-to-date information.

 ## SYNTAX

 ```